mjdamgaard/UP-Web-Project/new_readme_draft.md

 ## Use cases

-* If you are want more control over the algorithms of your platforms, as well as over how your data is handled, a user-programmable platform will be beneficial for you, namely since it puts its users completely in charge of the algorithms, and lets each user choose which one they want to use.
+* If you want more control over the algorithms of your platforms, as well as over how your data is handled, a user-programmable platform will be beneficial to you, namely since it puts its users completely in charge of the algorithms, and lets each user choose which one they want to use.

 * If you are tired of updates turning things worse for you as a user, either intentionally (known as [enshittification](https://en.wikipedia.org/wiki/Enshittification)) or unintentionally, a user-programmable platform will also benefit you.
 Here you never have to accept a new update, but can freely choose whichever fork of the platform you like, and switch any time you want.